bourgesl/marlin-fx/README.md

 INFO: INITIAL_CROSSING_COUNT        = 1024
 INFO: ===============================================================================
 ```
 Two pipelines are available based on Double (default) and Float numerical values.
-To select the MarlinFX pipeline, use the system property prism.marlin.double=[true|false] (true means Double, false means Float) and is indicated in the standard output.
+To select the MarlinFX pipeline, use the system property prism.marlin.double=true/false (true means Double, false means Float) and is indicated in the standard output.

 Enjoy and send us your feedback !

-Note: Marlin system properties have been renamed to use the prefix 'prism.marlin' like prism.marlin.log=[true|false] (true by default).
+Note: Marlin system properties have been renamed to use the prefix 'prism.marlin' like prism.marlin.log=true/false (true by default).

 Getting in touch